NikithKS/ToDo-Flask/README.md

 # ToDo-Flask
 A simple To-Do list web application built using Flask framework.
-Currently it is able to perform following operationa:
+Currently it is able to perform following operations:
 1. Tabulate and display all unfinished and fisished tasks
 2. Add new tasks
 3. Edit unfinished tasks